eye3/nkit4nodejs/README.md

 # Introduction

 nkit4nodejs - is a [nkit](https://github.com/eye3/nkit.git) C++ library port to
 Node.js server.
-There is the same port to JavaScript - [nkit4nodejs](https://github.com/eye3/nkit4nodejs.git)
+There is the same port to Python - [nkit4py](https://github.com/eye3/nkit4py.git)

 Currently, only an XML to Javascript object converter and filter is exported to Node.js from nkit library.